Workout

 When you hear the word addiction, you usually think of cocaine, shabu, alcohol, cigarettes, or marijuana.
 You rarely think of exercise as an addiction because exercise is supposed to be good for you.
 Yet, in the true sense of the word, there is no such thing as a healthy addiction.
 To become addicted means to devote or surrender oneself to something obsessively.
 There is nothing healthy about obsession.
 According to Barbara Brehm, Associate Professor of Exercise and Sports Studies at Smith College in Massachusetts, the trademark of addiction is the reliance on something outside of oneself to cope with life and manage stress.

 In the 1970's, running, was considered a ''positive addiction''.
-However, in 1979, psychologist William Morgan proved that excessive running could develop into a ''negative addiction'' because of its harmful effect on physical and mental wellbeing.
-In 1989, he showed that exercise abuse was not only confined to running but was common to many types of exercise.
+However, psychologist William Morgan proved that excessive running could develop into a ''negative addiction'' because of its harmful effect on physical and mental wellbeing.
+Hee showed that exercise abuse was not only confined to running but was common to many types of exercise.

 An aerobics instructor may be teaching many classes a week and is in danger of being overtrained but is not addicted.
 Competitive athletes usually accumulate a large volume of exercise time but they are not considered exercise addicts.